gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To build the additional distributions you can run the generated `Zip` tasks `enterpriseDistZip` and `communityDistZip`.
 For more information, please consult the
 [user guide](userguide/distribution_plugin.html).

-### Java Library Distribution Plugin
+### Improved Java library distribution plugin

 The Java library distribution plugin now extends the newly introduced distribution plugin.
 Thanks to this, you can now create tar files and install Java library distributions.

-The `distribution` extension was removed.
-The `main` distribution is now accessible using the distributions extension:

-    distributions {
-        main {
-            ...
-        }
-    }

 For more information, please consult the [user guide](userguide/javaLibraryDistribution_plugin.html).

-### Build Dashboard Plugin
+### New build dashboard plugin

 Thanks to a contribution from [Marcin Erdmann](https://github.com/erdi), a new `build-dashboard` plugin has been added.
 This plugin adds a task to projects to generate a build dashboard HTML report which contains references to all reports that were generated during the build.
 In the following example, the `build-dashboard` plugin is added to a project which has also the `groovy` and the `codenarc` plugin applied:

     apply plugin: 'groovy'